-In addition to the core platform hardware components listed previously, the BMS test stand includes a major hardware assembly which can simulate the series stack of approximately 100 Li-ion cells comprising the actual battery to be connected to the BMS.

-This functionality allows users to simulate nominal, out of the norm, and worst-case battery stack conditions, which could not be produced repeatedly, reliably, or safely with a normal chemical battery cell.
+In addition to the core platform hardware components listed previously, configuration of the BMS test stand requires integration of a major hardware assembly which can simulate the series stack of approximately 100 Li-ion cells comprising the actual battery to be connected to the BMS.
+Adding this functionality allows users to simulate nominal, out of norm, and worst-case battery stack conditions, which could not be produced repeatedly, reliably, or safely with a normal chemical battery cell.
 As a result, the system can be used to measure live waveform captures of the currents and voltages produced by the stack under varying BMS conditions.
-With this information, end users can gain unique and valuable insights into the real-world operation of their BMS system.
+With this information end users can gain unique and valuable insights into the real world operation of their BMS system.

-The modular, flexible, and open nature of the DMC Battery Testing Platform solution makes selection, integration, and use of the battery stack simulator component simple and straightforward.
+The modular, flexible, and open nature of the DMC Battery Testing Platform solution made selection, integration, and use of the battery stack simulator component simple and straightforward.